WasmEdge/docs/docs/contribute/plugin/intro.md

     B -- Registers --> C((Wasmedge Runtime))
 ```

-In this diagram, the _Host Application_ represents the application or environment where the WasmEdge runtime is embedded or used.
-The _Plugin Shared Library_ refers to the library that provides portable host modules and host functions for WASM extension.
-The _WasmEdge Runtime_ represents the runtime environment that executes WebAssembly modules, including the core runtime and any registered plugins.

 ## Usages of WasmEdge Plug-in

 WasmEdge plug-ins can be used in various scenarios, such as high-performance domain-specific languages, cloud-native JavaScript runtime, edge computing, serverless, SaaS, service mesh, and blockchain applications.
 Moreover, WasmEdge plug-ins can be used in microservices, providing a lightweight, secure, high-performance runtime compatible with frameworks like Dapr and Kubernetes.